jundalisay/superblist/content/en/superphysics/fallacies/kant-apriori-fallacy.md

 - was confined (a priori)
 - not confined (a posteriori)

-Mechanically, it would be like totally denying the relation of gasoline consumption to engine power, or electrical consumption to CPU speed with the belief that the engine power and cpu speed can run by themselves, or that the mind exists for or by itself (as "I think").
+Mechanically, it would be like totally denying the relation of gasoline consumption to engine power, or electrical consumption to CPU speed with the belief that the engine power and CPU speed can run by themselves, or that the mind exists for or by itself (as "I think").
 These then leads to obvious fallacies in his explanation of the nature of time, existence, and, more importantly, of morals<!-- , which I can explain in future posts -->.

 Hegel and Marx as similarly-complicated-writers who write so much but have relatively little meat or valuable thought.
-All of this makes me pity philosophy students who try to understand Kant.
+All of this makes us pity the philosophy students who try to understand Kant.

-{{< q a="kant" >}}
+{{< q a="Kant" >}}
 The Germans are the only people who at present use this word to indicate what others call the critique of taste.
 {{< /q >}}